-I don’t know about you but I always end up buying too many bananas.
-You know that bananas are only good when fresh, not soft and spotty like a leopard.
-When it first happened I though: I don’t want to waste them so I came up with a plan of making a banana loaf with a twist, loading it with chocolate chunks and all sorts of nuts.
+I don’t know about you, but I always end up buying too many bananas.
+The thing is though, that bananas are only good when fresh, not soft and spotty like a leopard.
+Seeing spotty, almost black bananas that I forgot to eat in my fruit bowl, used to make me really, really sad.
+I didn’t want to waste them, obviously.
+And so, I came up with a plan of making a banana loaf with a twist, loading it with chocolate chunks and all sorts of nuts.
 Incredibly easy and quick to make.

 LOADED BANANA LOAF